proger/lxperf/README.md

 Stats:

-* [connstat](connstat.hs) - samples the count of established connections per process name
+* [connstat](connstat.hs) - samples the count of established connections per process name (It used to be a bash/awk script but I fed up.
+Compiled with ghc 7.8.3, make sure you `cabal install attoparsec boxes`)

 SystemTap scripts: